 Maintenance of Plant and Equipment

 The school has appropriate arrangements to ensure maintenance and servicing of plant and equipment, including the maintenance of appropriate records.
-This includes periodic testing of electrical appliances (PAT testing).
-The school's electrical items and also any belonging to staff or pupils and used in school are subject to this testing regime.
-Further useful information on PAT testing can be found here: https://surreyfire.co.uk/pat-testing-explained/.
+This includes useful information on PAT testing can be found here: https://surreyfire.co.uk/pat-testing-explained/.